Pleiades in folklore and literature: Kiowa

 The Kiowa of North America legend of the Seven Star Girls links the origin of the Pleiades to Devils Tower.
 The seven little girls were chased by bears, and climbed a low rock.
 They begged the rock to save them, and it grew higher and higher until they were pushed up into the sky.
 The seven girls became the Pleiades and the grooves on Devils Tower are the marks of the bear's claws.

 Lakota

-The Lakota Tribe of North America had a legend that linked the origin of the Pleiades to Devils Tower.
-According to the Seris (of northwestern Mexico), these stars are seven women who are giving birth.
-The constellation is known as Cmaamc, which is apparently an archaic plural of the noun cmaam "woman".
+The Lakota Nation of North America had a legend that linked the origin of the Pleiades to Devils Tower.

 Mono

 The Monache people tell of six wives who loved onions more than their husbands and now live happily in "sky country".

 Monte Alto Culture

 The early Monte Alto Culture, and others in Guatemala such as Ujuxte and Takalik Abaj, made their early observatories using the Pleiades and Eta Draconis as reference; they were called the seven sisters, and thought to be their original land.